puppetlabs/puppetserver/documentation/configuration.markdown

 files that you will typically find in that directory, and a list of the settings that they support.

+*NOTE*: you will need to restart Puppet Server in order for changes to these settings to take effect.

 #### `global.conf`

 This file contains global configuration for the application.
 Here is an